 2nd: – Liabilities to Assets or Assets to Liabilities

-When taking a loan from the financial institution then its treatment is as follows:
+When taking a loan from a financial institution then its treatment is as follows:

-add the total amount of loan in Liability Column and also in Assets Column.
+add the total amount of the loan in the Liability Column and also in the Assets Column.

 Example: Loan Taken from HDFC Bank Ltd of Rs 20,00,000/- for the purchase of various assets.